 Sometimes ‘showerproof’ and ‘weather resistant’ just doesn’t cut the mustard.
 When you’re heading out on wet-weather walk, climbing into the clouds, embarking on a soggy cycle or planning an aquatic adventure by kayak or canoe, you need a backpack that can truly cope with water.

-Here we look at the best bags on the market for keeping your kit dry and fit for purpose.
+Here we look at the best waterproof backpacks on the market for keeping your kit dry and fit for purpose.
 Note, only some of the following are IP-rated as waterproof to the point of being submergible, but all reliably protect contents from even the heaviest rain without requiring an external cover.

 Reviews by Patrick Kinsella and Rob Slade

-Best waterproof backpacks
+Best waterproof backpacks - tested by experts

 Sea To Summit Hydraulic Pro Dry Pack 75L